The 22 best clogs for fall, according to fashion experts | CNN Underscored

 These Dansko styles — a recommendation from Tietz — are a classic.
 (Anyone that’s ever worked in a restaurant can vouch for their comfort.)

-Another classic (and another one of Tietz’ favorites), this pair comes in a breadth of fun colors.
+Another classic (and another one of Tietz’s favorites), this pair comes in a breadth of fun colors.

 $100 at Bloomingdales, Zappos and Ugg